OpenFabrics/sunfish_docs/Sunfish Doc.md

 Sunfish is designed for system sdministrators, application programmers and users, HPC and cloud architecture Designers, and other stakeholders that are involved in the design, deployment, and use of stable and high-speed network based computing systems.

 Sunfish provides a universal set of RESTful interfaces and tools and services to manage fabric attached resources, such as CPUs, accelerators, storage, and memory.
 Sunfish uses the Redfish Scalable Platforms Management API Specification to allow clients to gather telemetry information on fabrics and components, request information about fabric attachments, allocate components, and compose disaggregated systems.
 Each vendor specific fabric can be controlled and manipulated through the use of a custom agent that is designed to provide its services and functions to Sunfish via the Redfish API.
-Redfish currently has an object called a ‘zone’ that contains a list of the fabric endpoints which may be connected to each other.
-Zones can be used to enumerate the members of a vLAN, or the resources of a virtual platform.
 Sunfish is designed to be versatile and allow clients to connect and interact with underlying high-speed fabrics.

 Sunfish provides computing system clients with a common set of tools, to interact with disaggregated fabrics and resources.
-Clients may include, but are not limited to, Message Passing Interface applications, Fabric Attached Memory (FAM), Workload, Resource, and Cloud managers, IO systems, storage configuration managers, and CPU and accelerator resources.
+Clients may include, but are not limited to, Message Passing Interface applications, Fabric Attached Memory (FAM), workload, resource, and cloud managers, IO systems, storage configuration managers, and CPU and accelerator resources.
 Client embodiments may include, but are not limited to, physical machines, virtual machines, appliances, embedded computational engines, and containers.
-Any entity (SW tool, admin GUI, shell script via CLI) may create a virtual platform, pod, cluster, partition, vLan, job queue, or subnet to enable some workload(s) to execute.
+Any entity (e.g., SW tool, admin GUI, shell script via CLI) may create a virtual platform, pod, cluster, partition, vLan, job queue, or subnet to enable some workload(s) to execute.

 # 2. Document Scope